How To Catch Any Fish

 Tarpon Lures

 I have hooked a lot of Tarpon on jerkbaits like the Yo Zuri Crystal Minnow but landed very few because the treble hooks almost always get dislodged.
 In the right situation they will bite a variety of lures including poppers, soft plastics, and jigs.
 Whatever you use, you should try to use something with a single hook (harder to throw) and that doesn’t give the Tarpon much leverage to shake it loose.
-For example, they will bite jigs in many situations but if the jig is heavy they will almost always throw it.
+For example, they will bite jigs in many situations.
+I recommend adding a soft plastic tail to a bucktail jig and jigging it off the bottom in Costa Rica or Nicaragua.
+If you get a bite, set the hook hard at least 5 or 6 times.
+Because you are fishing on the bottom, you should get plenty of chances to set the hook before the fish jumps.

 Some fishermen have had success with lures that slide away from the hook in order to give the fish less leverage.